-The impact of our curriculum is evidenced by the work that the learners produce, their progression over time and how well prepared our Learners are for the next stage of their education, employment, or/and training.
+The impact of our curriculum is evidenced by the work that the pupils produce, their progression over time and how well prepared our pupils are for the next stage of their education, employment, or/and training.
 Assessment is an integral part of our approach to teaching and learning and teachers undertake this regularly (see separate Assessment Policy and Feedback and Marking Policy).

-Learners undergo baseline assessments in all core topics as well as formative assessments during sessions.
-These sessions, alongside end of topic assessments, provide valuable insight, monitoring learners' comprehension of new skills and knowledge.
-Substantive knowledge is assessed at the beginning of each new topic, alongside disciplinary knowledge; the latter is also carefully examined via key stage 4 summative assessments.
+Pupils undergo baseline assessments in all core topics, and weekly retention assessments are explicitly assigned to a Friday.
+These sessions, alongside end of topic assessments, provide valuable in monitoring pupils' comprehension of new skills and knowledge.
+Substantive knowledge is assessed at the beginning of each new topic, alongside disciplinary knowledge; the latter is also carefully examined via key stage summative assessments, which compare age related expectations on a national curve.